 Keep things simple and delicious with a plate of bruschetta.
 It’s a classic Italian appetizer that works with any pasta dish – and carbonara is no exception.

 Pro-tip: I like to make the tomato topping ahead of time.
 Letting it soak for a couple of hours makes it even more delicious.

 Easy Weeknight Recipes adds garlic to this tasty dish to amp up the flavors.

-All you need is some parmesan, flour, and a handful of fresh herbs.
-Then you’re good to go.
+And the best part?
+Making them is a breeze.
+All you need to do is mix some parmesan, flour, and a handful of fresh herbs to get started.

-Mushrooms are like sponges, they’ll soak up any flavors you put them in.
+Mushrooms are like sponges — they’ll soak up any flavors you introduce.

 Psst… drizzle some of the sauce over the carbonara before you serve it for an extra boost of flavor.